-Open innovation describes a situation where a business does not rely on their internal knowledge or resources for innovation.
-They instead source ideas from external sources through the sharing of knowledge and in some cases, collaboration with other businesses.
+Open innovation describes a situation where a business does not rely on its internal knowledge or resources for innovation.
+They instead source ideas from external sources through the sharing of knowledge and, in some cases, collaboration with other businesses.

 Understanding open innovation